BhaktiChaudharii/GDG-WOW/README.md

 ## About GDG WOW

-GDG Women of Wonder (WOW) is an initiative focused on empowering women in technology through the Google Developer Groups community.
+GDG Wonder of Wonders (WOW) is an initiative focused on empowering women in technology through the Google Developer Groups community.
 We aim to create a supportive environment where women developers can learn, share knowledge, network, and grow their skills in various technology domains.

 ## Our Mission